-Goodwill is not amortized but is subject to annual impairment tests.
+Goodwill is not amortized but is subject to an annual impairment test.
 Goodwill has been assigned to reporting units within the reportable operating segments.
 The Company assesses the carrying value of goodwill annually, or more often if events or changes in circumstances indicate there may be impairment.
 Impairment testing is performed at a reporting unit level.

-The following table summarizes the changes in the Company's goodwill, by reportable operating segment, for the three six months ended December 31, 2023 March 31, 2024:
+The following table summarizes the changes in the Company's goodwill, by reportable operating segment, for the six nine months ended March 31, 2024 June 30, 2024: